obrassard/Exbot/README.md

 **destX** - X destination position<br>
 **destY** - Y destination position

-🤖 *Explanation : The robot will press the mouse right-button at source coordinates, move the cursor to destination index and release the button*
+:robot: *Explanation : The robot will press the mouse right-button at source coordinates, move the cursor to destination index and release the button*
 ***
 ## pressEnter
 ```java